BOIL YOUR WATER BEFORE USING

 Este informe contiene información importante acerca de su agua potable.
 Haga que alguien lo traduzca para usted, o hable con alguien que lo entienda.

 We routinely monitor the conditions in the distribution system.
-On Tuesday, April 4, 2023, we experienced a loss of positive water pressure due to an emergency service shut-off and repair to the water main affecting properties at 1611-1637 Park Street and 21-25 N 16th Street in Harrisburg.
+On Friday, January 5, we experienced a loss of positive water pressure due to a repair to a water main at 3824 & 3828 Locust Ln., 3828, 3830, 3844, 3846, 3848, 3850 & 3901 Lexington St., 3901 Walnut St, 50 & 51 Wood St., 54, 56 & 101 S. 39th St. & 3821 Concord St. in Harrisburg.
 A loss of positive water pressure is a signal of conditions that could allow contamination to enter the distribution system through back-flow by back pressure or back-siphonage.
 As a result, there is an increased chance that the water may contain bacteria that can make you sick.

 What should I do?